-- Posted by Neil H. Buchanan

 What of the actual, "tough" policy choices that these four wise old hands were able to endorse?
 The three substantive policy proposals that made it onto the show were: (1) defense cuts, (2) Social Security cuts, and (3) a $1 increase in the federal gas-tax.
 The most important thing to note about #1 and #3 is that, even as described by O'Donnell's guests, these are simply good ideas whose virtues have nothing to do with the size of the budget deficit.
 Ridiculously large sums of money are still being spent on weapons systems that are strategically obsolete.
 Hart argued that it is possible to cut $309 billion (although it was not clear if this would be a one-shot cut, an annual cut, or a ten-year total cut) from defense while improving national security.
 The gas tax idea is also simply good on its own merits, especially given Hart's argument that we indirectly spend about $4 per gallon of gas to protect Mideast oil fields.

 Of course, these are politically volatile proposals; and it might only be possible to reach agreement on them by invoking deficit fears.
 Compare, for example, state-level cuts in otherwise-untouchable spending on prisons during this recession.
 If screaming about the deficit could actually result in the adoption of such sensible proposals, that might -- I repeat, might -- justify all of the nonsense that we hear about budget balancing.
-All recent experience, however, demonstrates that budget deficits are a reason not to help poor people, never to justify policies that rich people dislike.
+All recent experience, however, demonstrates that budget deficits are merely a convenient excuse not to help poor people, never to justify policies that rich people dislike.
 (See, e.g., the sudden budget dovishness of Republicans when it comes to extending the tax cuts that benefit only the wealthiest 2% of the population.)

 And what of Social Security?
-Raise the retirement age to 70, and cut the cost-of-living adjustment formula.
+Raise the retirement age to 70, saith the wise men, and cut the cost-of-living adjustment formula.
 This would be phased in, of course, so that the retirement age would not reach 70 until the year 2056.
 (Bradley allowed the there might be some money available for additional disability benefits for people whose jobs are physically debilitating.
 Of course, adding a level of bureaucracy -- and requiring actual disability -- is hardly the same as collecting Social Security at age 67.)
 Why do this?
 Bradley repeated the blatantly incorrect "sooner rather than later" mantra.
 Meanwhile, Hart was the one who invoked his grandchildren, which was both obligatory and completely beside the point.
 Once again, we are being told that Social Security is going to harm our grandchildren, so we must harm our grandchildren -- the ones who might collect (diminished) benefits in 2056 and thereafter.

 I have gone over this ground many times before (most recently here), so I will spare readers another rendition of the response to "But Social Security is the biggest spending item in the budget, and deficits harm our grandchildren."
 What I found interesting about this episode was how easy it is to find people who really do not understand the budget or the economics of deficits, yet who have credentials and can talk about it in somber tones that sound ever-so-responsible.
 Expect more of this (and rapid capitulation from the White House) when the official deficit commission reports in January.